Oddur Sigurdsson

 I build tools I want to use, then share them with people who feel the same way.

-I'm an Icelandic designer and engineer based in Brooklyn.
-I've spent the last decade shipping productsβfrom design systems at a legendary type foundry to running design at consulting firms to building my own tools from scratch.
+I'm a designer and engineer based in Brooklyn.
+I've spent the last decade shipping products—from design systems at a legendary type foundry to running design at consulting firms to building my own tools from scratch.

 These days I build things like Stageburn, a keyboard-first project manager for devs who bill by the hour, and Starward, a Python astronomy library that shows its math.
 I like software that respects your time and doesn't hide how it works.

-When I'm not coding, I'm probably writing.
+When I'm not building, I'm probably writing.
 I published a book on the 350-year history of the Greenwich Observatory, and I write essays about technology, design, and whatever else I can't stop thinking about.

 Current Projects